19 bodies hung from bridge or hacked up in Mexico gang feud

 “This kind of cynical impunity has been increasing in Michoacan,” Hope added.

-In one particularly brazen attack in May, a convoy of pickups and SUVs openly marked with the letters “CJNG” — the Spanish initials of The Jalisco New Generation Cartel — drove through the city of Zamora, Michoacan, at night, shooting up police vehicles and killing or wounding several officers.
+In one particularly brazen attack in May, a convoy of pickups and SUVs openly marked with the letters “CJNG” — the Spanish initials of the Jalisco New Generation Cartel — drove through the Michoacan city of Zamora at night, shooting up police vehicles and killing or wounding several officers.

+Uruapan is where Mexico’s drug war first erupted in 2006, when members of the now-diminished La Familia cartel rolled five severed heads onto the floor of a dance hall.

+What followed were eight years of terror in Michoacan, until farmers and ranchers rose up in an armed vigilante movement to drive La Familia and its successor cartel, the Caballero’s Templarios, out of the state.

 The state attorney general said the killings discovered Thursday appeared to be part of a turf war.